-BINF6110 [0.50] Genomic Methods for Bioinformatics BINF6210 [0.50] Software Tools for Biological Data Analysis and Organization The advisory of manittan and on the Creducte Drogram Committee may require addit
+BINF6110 [0.50] Genomic Methods for Bioinformatics

+BINF6210 [0.50] Software Tools for Biological Data Analysis and

+Organization

 The advisory committee and/or the Graduate Program Committee may require additional courses.
 When the course work is satisfactorily completed, the submission and successful defence of an appropriate thesis on an approved topic completes the requirements for the MSc in Bioinformatics.